Skip to content

 Base::setup(Base::Mode::OutputPP, Base::PullPush::NoPull, Base::Speed::Low);

-Here, Mode::OutputPP is telling the HAL library: "I want to configure this pin in push-pull output mode."
-Looking back at device/gpio/gpio.hpp (line 25), this enum value corresponds to HAL's GPIO_MODE_OUTPUT_PP constant.
-After receiving this configuration, the HAL library manipulates the GPIOx_CRH or GPIOx_CRL register, setting the corresponding bits to 00 (General-purpose push-pull output mode, maximum speed 10MHz—this is the value corresponding to Speed::Low).
+The Mode::OutputPP here is telling the HAL library: "I want to configure this pin as push-pull output mode".
+Looking back at device/gpio/gpio.hpp (line 25), this enum value corresponds to the HAL's GPIO_MODE_OUTPUT_PP constant.
+After receiving this configuration, the HAL library will go operate on the GPIOx_CRH or GPIOx_CRL registers, setting the corresponding bits to 00 (General-purpose push-pull output mode, max speed 10MHz—this is the value corresponding to Speed::Low).

-Why must we choose push-pull for LED control?
-Because an LED needs the pin to output a definite high or low level to control on and off states.
-Push-pull output is actively driven in both directions—when outputting high, the P-MOS pulls the pin to 3.3V; when outputting low, the N-MOS pulls the pin to 0V.
+Why must LED control choose push-pull?
+Because the LED needs the pin to output a definite high or low level to control on/off.
+Push-pull output is actively driven in both directions—when outputting high, P-MOS pulls the pin to 3.3V; when outputting low, N-MOS pulls the pin to 0V.
 The voltage on the pin is definite and controllable, the voltage difference across the LED is definite, and the current path is clear.
-If you chose open-drain output (covered next), the situation would be completely different.
+If you choose open-drain output (we'll talk about it right below), the situation is completely different.

-The internal circuit of open-drain output has one key difference from push-pull: the upper P-MOS transistor is disconnected, leaving only the lower N-MOS transistor:
+The internal circuit of open-drain output has one key difference from push-pull: the upper P-MOS tube is disconnected, leaving only the lower N-MOS tube:

 VDD (3.3V)